naparuba/tanuki-www/content/pages/intro/getting-started/kv.md

 # Key/Value Data

-In addition to providing service discovery and integrated health checking, Consul provides an easy to use Key/Value store.
+In addition to providing service discovery and integrated health checking, XXX provides an easy to use Key/Value store.
 This can be used to hold dynamic configuration, assist in service coordination, build leader election, and anything else a developer can think to build.
 The [HTTP API](/docs/agent/http.html) fully documents the features of the K/V store.

-This page assumes you have at least one Consul agent already running.
+This page assumes you have at least one XXX agent already running.

 ## Simple Usage